winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 98\.
 “Moreover, monks, the Tathāgata has taught five correct things, which are five senses: The eye and images, ear and sounds, nose and odors, tongue and flavors, and body and touches.
 {:#p98}

 99\.
-“There are another five things, which are five acquired aggregates: The acquired aggregate of form … feeling … conception … volition, and the acquired aggregate of consciousness.
+“There are another five things, which are five acquired aggregates: The acquired aggregate of form … feeling … conception … volition, and the acquired aggregate of awareness.
 {:#p99}

 100\.
 “There are another five things, which are five hindrances: The hindrance of desire, hindrance of anger, hindrance of sleepiness, hindrance of agitation, and hindrance of doubt.